-- This survey discovers Wi-Fi currently visible across a site, including Wi-Fi from neighbours and rogue Wi-Fi equipment within the site.
-As a result this kind of survey allows us to detect some current and potential problems.
-If you plan to have Wi-Fi installed we recommend a passive site survey with test Wi-Fi equipment deployed at a number of locations across the site.
-This use of a passive site survey is called a pre-deployment survey.
-It allows us to judge more accurately the appropriate Wi-Fi equipment to use and its necessary installation locations to ensure the WLAN meets requirements.
+This survey discovers WiFi currently visible across a site, including WiFi from neighbours and rogue WiFi equipment within the site.
+As a result, this kind of survey allows us to detect some current and potential problems.
+Prior to deploying a WiFi design, a passive site survey with test WiFi equipment is advisable.
+This is called a pre-deployment survey.
+It helps ensure the WiFi design more accurately meets requirements.

-- This survey measures the data transfer performance that is actually achieved by a Wi-Fi system, as opposed to what is theoretically possible.
-It can be used to check a Wi-Fi system conforms to performance requirements, to track down suspected performance problems, and to proactively detect as yet unrecognised problems.
-If Wi-Fi data transfer performance is important this is an essential survey.
+This survey measures the data transfer performance that is achieved by a WiFi system, as opposed to what is theoretically possible.
+It can be used to check a WiFi system conforms to performance requirements, to track down suspected performance problems, and to proactively detect as yet unrecognised problems.
+If WiFi data transfer performance is important this is an essential survey.

-- This monitors Wi-Fi traffic in detail to track down the cause of difficult to understand problems, such as intermittent throughput problems with a specific access point.
-The behaviour of Wi-Fi is due to network equipment and the clients that use it.
-A client can degrade the behaviour of the access point it connects to for all clients, usually inadvertently.
-Once the cause has been established steps can be taken to ameliorate the problem.
-This can be the only decisive way to address difficult to understand problems with Wi-Fi.
-Rather than look at individual items of traffic, protocol analysis detects patterns that are indicative of events.
-So protocol analysis is often a good starting point to find elusive causes of problems.
+This survey captures WiFi traffic which is then analysed to track down the cause of difficult to understand problems, such as intermittent throughput problems.
+The behaviour of WiFi is due as much to the devices that use it as the equipment that provides the network.
+So, a WiFi client can degrade the behaviour of an access point it connects to for all clients.
+WiFi traffic analysis can be the only decisive way to address difficult to understand problems with WiFi.

-- This survey records Wi-Fi and non-Wi-Fi based emissions across the radio spectrum used by Wi-Fi.
-This survey can highlight if current or planned Wi-Fi is likely to suffer from interference or contention, whatever the source.
-As two bands of spectrum are available to Wi-Fi this survey is essential to prevent the expensive mistake of using a problematic band.
-This kind of survey is becoming more common as the spectrum used by Wi-Fi is increasingly crowded with emissions from many kinds of equipment.
+This survey captures data about WiFi and non-WiFi based emissions across the radio spectrum used by WiFi.
+This can highlight if current or planned WiFi is likely to suffer from interference or contention.
+This kind of survey is becoming more important as the spectrum used by WiFi is increasingly crowded with emissions from many kinds of equipment.